hermannmaurer/controlanyapp_MIT/README.md

 1) Transfer and execute on your Linux machine the self-extracting script.

-	Look up the self-extracting-script.d directory, to find the latest VERSION ready to be used.
+	Look up the root directory, to find the latest VERSION for installation.

 		sudo ./controlanyapp_MIT.d_<VERSION>_Installer.sh